Telefonica/mistica/mistica-site/docs/components/buttons/tipology/danger-button.md

 ---
-description: >-
+id: danger-button
+title: Danger button
+---

 It identifies destructive actions and always raises a confirmation for doing the action.
----

 # Danger button